 Furring strips used around showers and tubs

 In addition to this, bathrooms that are going to be tiled should also have furring strips installed on the surrounding walls to prevent the backer board from sticking out from the bottom.
 If the base of your tub is surrounded by plastic, you shouldn’t need to apply furring strips.
-However, if the wall around the tub are going to be tiled, then furring strips are a good choice.
+However, if the wall around the tub is going to be tiled, then furring strips are a good choice.

 Attaching furring strips over both insulation and concrete